aneldev/dyna-ts-module-boilerplate/README.md

 **Tip 2:** You can link this module with your main application using the `npm link` for more read https://docs.npmjs.com/cli/link.

 **Tip 2.1:** With npm > 5.0.0 the above link can be made defining the "file:xxx" instead of version number.

+## Link your modules easily (with node.js)

+In case that npm link doesn't work correctly this boilerplate offer a ready sync mechanism for such as cases.

+0. Copy `./syncExternalsList.sample.js` to `./syncExternalsList.js` once only.
+1. Update the `./syncExternalsList.js` list with external apps you want to keep sync.
+2. Call `npm run sync-externals`

+## Bundle node_modules

+By default all node_modules are excluded from the builder.
+This means that are not in the bundle.

+For debugging reasons... you might want to include them.

+In order to include them, edit the webpack.xxx.config.js and comment the `externals: [nodeExternals()]` line.

+If you want to exclude specific modules _while are not so clean like `pg`, `helmet`, `express`_, exclude them like this: `externals: ['helmet', 'pg', 'express']`.

 ## React